IIGROUP/interpGaze/README.md

 For fair comparison, we also train our model with the same dataset as in [He et. al.](https://github.com/HzDmS/gaze_redirection), which contains eye patch images parsed from [Columbia Gaze Dataset](http://www.cs.columbia.edu/~brian/projects/columbia_gaze.html).
 The dataset contains six subfolders, N30P/, N15P/, 0P/, P15P/, P30P/ and all/.
 Prefix 'N' means negative head pose, and 'P' means positive head pose.
 Folder all/ contains all eye patch images with different head poses.

-You can directly download the dataset processed by [HzDmS](https://github.com/HzDmS) via this [link](https://drive.google.com/file/d/1tE3QfFjxtRco4ruLZwYyUhjyYSp2QIJL/view?usp=sharing) or use our provided scripts [here](https://github.com/xiaweihao/InterpGaze/blob/master/tools/crop_eye.py)， which is in keeping with their paper.
+You can directly download the dataset processed by [HzDmS](https://github.com/HzDmS) via this [link](https://drive.google.com/file/d/1tE3QfFjxtRco4ruLZwYyUhjyYSp2QIJL/view?usp=sharing) or use our provided scripts in the [repo](https://github.com/xiaweihao/InterpGaze/blob/master/tools/crop_eye.py) or on [Colab](https://colab.research.google.com/drive/119PGxpMFZPPKkA8rJGdksURTZgBUNHcj?usp=sharing), which is in keeping with their paper.

 "We first run face alignment with dlib by parsing the face with 68 facial landmark points.
 After that, a minimal enclosed circle with center(x, y) and radius R was extracted from the 6 landmark points of each eye.
 The cropping region of the eye patch is set as a square box with center (x, y) and side length 3.4R.
 We flipped the right eye images horizontally to align with the left eye images.
 All eye patch images were resized to 64 × 64."